 Exclusive on-site contract – This option allows a fire department, agency or company to bring this training to a location of their choice and host a session exclusively for their team members, employees or other invited guests.
 NFPA provides the instructors, student materials, evaluations and certificates, and also handles shipping and instructor logistics.
 The host organization provides the location, in addition to any lodging needs for employees/guests, in addition to the projector, computer/LCD projector, screen, podium and refreshments if desired.

 Shared on-site contract – This option allows your local agency and NFPA to partner in offering this training.
-The host organization provides the location, projector, computer/LCD projector, screen, podium, and refreshments, and identifies lodging (if needed) near the workshop site.
+The host organization provides the location, LCD projector, screen, podium, and refreshments, and identifies lodging (if needed) near the workshop site.
 NFPA provides the instructors, student materials and certificates, and will help with registration and promotion of the course, in addition to processing the registrations if needed.

 Video: Jack D. Cohen, Research Physical Scientist, Missoula Fire Sciences Laboratory, U.S. Forest Service, Missoula, Montana, talks about the home ignition zone.
 Video courtesy of the National Building Museum’s Designing for Disaster exhibit.